Updated April 13, 2021

-Laser therapy for dogs is now something that I get asked about most days.
-That’s because it’s being offered for problems that are very frustrating to both dogs and owners.
+Laser therapy for dogs is now something that I get asked about regularly.
+It offers treatment for problems that are very frustrating to both dogs and owners.
 These are conditions like:

 - Degenerative myelopathy